 IBMA Hall of Honor.
 Mandolin.
 Legend.

-Winner of the 2008 International Bluegrass Music Association (IBMA)
+2008 International Bluegrass Music Association (IBMA)

 Genres: Bluegrass and traditional country.